 - 1. Riding with improperly adjusted brakes, worn brake pads, or wheels on which the rim wear mark is visible is dangerous and can result in serious injury or death. - 2.
 Applying brakes too hard or too suddenly can lock up a wheel, which could cause you to lose control and fall (see fig. 17).
 Sudden or excessive application of the front brake may pitch the rider over the handlebars, which may result in serious injury or death. - 3.
 Some bicycle brakes, such as disc brakes (fig. 18) and linear-pull brakes (fig. 19), are extremely powerful.
-Take extra care in becoming familiar with these brakes and exercise particular care when using force until full force is achieved.
+Take extra care in becoming familiar with these brakes and exercise particular care when using them. - 4.
+Some bicycle brakes are equipped with a brake force modulator, a small, cylindrical device through which the brake control cable runs and which is designed to provide a more progressive application of braking force.
+A modulator makes the initial brake lever force more gentle, progressively increasing force until full force is achieved.
 If your e-bike is equipped with a brake force modulator, take extra care in becoming familiar with its performance characteristics.
 Some brake force modulators are adjustable.
 If you don't like the feel of your brakes, ask your authorized retailer about adjusting the brake force modulation.